lemotran/emoji-website/terms-of-use.md

 The App is not intended for users under the age of 13.
 Users between 13 and 18 must have parental consent.

-By using Genmoji, you acknowledge that you have read, understood, and agree to be bound by these Terms of Use.
+By using Genify, you acknowledge that you have read, understood, and agree to be bound by these Terms of Use.